 If you are choosing a lower coverage amount of $50,000, $250,000 or even $500,000 and suffer a very serious injury, such as a back injury that requires surgery, a brain injury, or a spinal cord injury, the money will likely be extinguished long before you make a recovery.

 Private health insurance and Medicare and Medicaid either have limitations on the scope or amount of treatment, or do not cover at all important and necessary medical care for many injuries.
 Any medical bills that are incurred over that medical level amount selected on your policy will be your responsibility, which poses a serious risk of wiping out personal savings and even forcing people to declare bankruptcy because of crushing medical debt.
 He or she will also have to find a way to continue paying for needed medical care – which in the case of seriously or catastrophically injured victims could run into the hundreds of thousands or even millions of dollars.

 When compared to disappointing savings you will receive choosing lower medical levels on your policy, it seems clear that the unlimited medical option for the PIP portion of your auto No-Fault policy is the right decision for almost everyone.
-As we discuss in our blog post, “Michigan Auto Insurance Reform Savings Debunked,” the promised “savings” are far from a “sure thing” and for many, many drivers they will never materialize.
+As we discussed in our blog post, “Michigan Auto Insurance Reform Savings Debunked,” the promised “savings” from giving up unlimited No-Fault PIP medical benefits are far from a “sure thing” and for many, many drivers they will never materialize.

 We want Michigan drivers to be able to make informed decisions to best protect themselves and their families.

 Injured in a motor vehicle accident?
 Call Michigan Auto Law first